CounterpartyXCP/Documentation/Developers/API.md

 For more information on JSON RPC, please see the [JSON RPC 2.0 specification](http://www.jsonrpc.org/specification).

+####REST

 For REST API all requests are made via GET where query-specific arguments are encoded as URL parameters.
-There are only two methods supported:
+There are two methods supported:
 ``get`` and ``compose``.
 The URL formats are as follows respectively:
 `/rest/<table_name>/get?<filters>&op=<operator>`
 `/rest/<message_type>/compose?<transaction arguments>`

 ###Authentication

-The API interface requires HTTP basic authentication to use.
-The configuration of the server depends on the method used to start it.
-The authentication is turned off by default.

-**The default user is ``'rpc'``.**
+The API support HTTP basic authentication to use, which is enabled if and only if a password is set. **The default user is ``'rpc'``.**

-**The password must be set manually before the server will start.**
+##Example Implementations for JSON RPC API

 (Submissions for additional languages are welcome!)

-##Example Implementations for JSON RPC API

-The following examples have the `user` set to its default value of `'rpc'`.
+The following examples have authentication enabled and the `user` set to its default value of `'rpc'`.

 ###Python